Spatially-varying permittivity tensors in buff-em

 global database file ${HOME}/.matprop.dat

-or the local data file matprop.dat
+or the local data file matprop.dat in the current

 working directory.